The Hogwarts Express

 Sirius headed for Andromeda's compartment.
 He was thinking very hard about something that may be considered treasonous to the Black family, but he needed someone that would listen and Andromeda was the only person Sirius could trust to keep it a secret.
 When he got to the last compartment he went in and was glad she liked to ride alone.

 "Sirius, it's good to see you."
 Andromeda Black looked at the expression on his face and was quiet for a moment.
-"Sirius, what is wrong."
+"What's wrong."

 "I need to talk to you, but you need to promise not to tell anyone."
 She nodded.

-"I promise, what is wrong?"
-Sirius ignored her question and began to pace.
+"I promise, go on," Sirius began to pace.

 "I've noticed too, they all are.
 Mum says it's because they're growing up.
 And she thinks I need to hurry up and do the same."